Cost Of Owning A Timeshare | Full Fees & Costs

 Health permitting, you can safely assume that you will both be able to travel for a minimum of 40 more years.
 (That number could definitely be higher, but we are going to keep it at 40 years because humans are skeptical by nature).

-Statistics show that the average American spends about $1,200 per year on vacation, so for 2 people that would be $2,400.
+Statistics show that the average American spends about $1,200 per year on vacation, so for 2 people that would cost $2,400.

-If that number stayed the same (which realistically it would just continue to rise over the years because of inflation) that newlywed couple would spend $96,000 over the next 40 years!!!
+If that number stayed the same (which realistically it would just continue to rise over the years because of inflation) that newlywed couple would end up costing $96,000 over the next 40 years!!!

-It’s safe to say that owning a timeshare is definitely something they should consider looking in to.
+It’s safe to say that owning a timeshare in this case is far more cost effective and is definitely something they should consider looking in to.

 Your maintenance fee is going to cover a number of things that go into owning and maintaining the property, such as staffing, general upkeep, utilities, landscaping, furniture, appliances, external upgrades, and property taxes.

-Although the average annual maintenance fee is currently $980, maintenance fees can range anywhere from a few hundred to a few thousand dollars, depending on what you own.
+Although the average annual maintenance fee cost is currently $980, maintenance fees can cost anywhere from a few hundred to a few thousand dollars, depending on what you own.

 You should also be aware that no matter what your maintenance fee is when you purchase your timeshare, that price is not locked in.
-As a matter of fact, it will most likely increase with inflation year after year.
+As a matter of fact, the yearly cost will most likely increase with inflation year after year.

 No 2 people are going to need or want the same things when they travel or go on vacation.
 So it’s up to you to take some time and write down your travel goals to help you better decide on what it is that you need.